 In June 2018, the FASB issued ASU No. 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting.
 This ASU is intended to simplify aspects of stock-based compensation issued to non-employees by making the guidance consistent with the accounting for employee stock-based compensation.
 The guidance is effective for the Company for the fiscal year beginning January 1, 2020.
-While the exact impact of this standard is not known, the guidance is not expected to have a material impact on the Company's unaudited condensed consolidated financial statements, as non-employee stock compensation is nominal relative to the Company's total expenses as of June 30, 2019.
+While the exact impact of this standard is not known, the guidance is not expected to have a material impact on the Company's unaudited condensed consolidated financial statements, as non-employee stock compensation is nominal relative to the Company's total expenses as of September 30, 2019.

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This ASU is intended to update the measurement of credit losses on financial instruments.
 This update improves financial reporting by requiring earlier recognition of credit losses on financing receivables and other financial assets in scope by using the Current Expected Credit Losses model (CECL).
 This guidance is effective for interim and annual periods beginning after December 15, 2019, with early adoption permitted.
-The Company is currently evaluating the impact this new guidance will have on its consolidated financial statements.
+The adoption of this ASU will not have a material impact to the Company's unaudited condensed consolidated financial statements.